StrateimTech/Open-MediaServer/README.md

 Media sharing server application focused on simple video/picture distribution

 ## Note
 This project is currently at the stage where it can functionally be run on a production server without too many hiccups.
 <br>Examples:
  * https://media.strateim.tech/

+As a side note for the time being I wouldn't allow public signups (can be disabled through the config) until admin tools and account preventions are in place.

 ## Features
 * Frontend web interface